-On Reddit, which is known as one of the top social platforms for crypto, the Matic Network has just 13 readers in April 2019 to 1,600 readers in March 2020.
-The YouTube channel has no subscribers, and the Twitter account has grown to 32.5k followers since in the 11 months from April 2019 when there were only 2351 followers.
+On Reddit, which is known as one of the top social platforms for crypto, the Matic Network has grown from just 13 readers in April 2019 to 1,600 readers in March 2020.
+The YouTube channel has over 1,300 subscribers, and the Twitter account has grown to 32.5k followers since in the 11 months from April 2019 when there were only 2351 followers.

 Matic also has a Medium blog, which was previously updated once a month or every few weeks.
 It’s been updated more frequently recently, and the team has been doing a good job in keeping the community updated on developments from the project.

-The largest group of followers is the project’s Telegram channel, where there are nearly 9500 members.
+The largest group of followers is the project’s Telegram channel, where there are more than 30,000 members.

-The Matic Network is conducting an ICO on the Binance Launchpad platform on April 24, 2019.
-Unlike a typical ICO where tokens are simply sold, Matic is conducting their ICO as a lottery, with a total of 16,666 winning lottery tickets.
+The Matic Network conducted an ICO on the Binance Launchpad platform on April 24, 2019.
+Unlike a typical ICO where tokens are simply sold, Matic conducted their ICO as a lottery, with a total of 16,666 winning lottery tickets.

-Lottery tickets will be allocated based on each users Binance coin (BNB) balance, with the final calculation occurring at 00:00 UTC on April 24, 2019.
-Ticket claims for eligible users will begin at 08:00 UTC on April 24, 2019, and continues for 24 hours.
+Lottery tickets were allocated based on each users BNB balance, with the final calculation occurring at 00:00 UTC on April 24, 2019.
+Ticket claims for eligible users begans at 08:00 UTC on April 24, 2019 and continued for 24 hours.

-Once the ticket claim period ends the winning tickets will be drawn and will be announced at 14:00 UTC on April 25, 2019.
-Payments will be made in BNB within 24 hours and users must ensure they have sufficient BNB in their account if they have a winning ticket.
+Once the ticket claim period ended the winning tickets were drawn and announced at 14:00 UTC on April 25, 2019.
+Payments were made in BNB within 24 hours with users ensuring they had sufficient BNB in their account if they had a winning ticket.

 The MATIC tokens will allow holders to become stakers and receive staking rewards once staking is implemented on the network.
 As network usage increases the value of MATIC tokens is expected to increase commensurately.

 Matic Network Strengths